MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 This reference architecture describes how to implement the [Medallion Lakehouse](/azure/databricks/lakehouse/medallion) for an solution focused use case.

-The solution leverages a hub and spoke network topology with landing zones following the Cloud Adoption Framework (CAF) best practices.
+The solution uses a hub and spoke network topology with landing zones following the Cloud Adoption Framework (CAF) best practices.

 ## Context and Key-Design-Decisions